iSCInc/generator-iscinc/README.md

 ## Commands

 * `yo iscinc` shows a wizard for generating a new generator
-* `yo iscinc:subgenerator MEDIAWIKI` generates a subgenerator with the name MEDIAWIKI :warning:
+* `yo iscinc:subgenerator MEDIAWIKI` generates a subgenerator with the name MEDIAWIKI :warning: (yo iscinc:subgenerator <name> generates a subgenerator with the name <name>)

 ## What do you get?